nvdaes/emoticons/readme.md

 ## Changes for 9.0 ##

 * Added the possibility of choosing if add-on emojis should be spoken.
+* Used appropiate encoding for dictionary names, fixing errors when they contain certain characters.
+* The translated summary of the add-on is properly used for the title presented in add-on help, accessible from the add-on manager.
+* Added a note mentioning the emoji panel available on Windows 10.

 ## Changes for 8.0 ##